 The Sony PULSE 3D Wireless Headset microphone features a pretty sizeable improvement in overall sound quality to the PlayStation Gold Wireless Headset, but most people would probably struggle to say it sounds all that good.
 The microphone features the typical drop-off in bass response meant to combat the proximity effect, where the bass in a speaker’s voice blows everything out when too close to the mic.
 It also boosts mids and highs, which is great for making sibilant sounds (F, S, and SH sounds) come through more clearly.

 However, this is still an embedded microphone.
 It suffers from the same hollow and slightly muffled sound as most embedded microphones, and there’s no way to fix that.
+There are plenty of gaming headsets with better microphones.
 Listen for yourself:

 How does the microphone sound to you?